aappddeevv/scalajs-reaction/README.md

 not fight scala or scala.js to make it more like js.
 It uses the tools provided by scala and scala.js to make it easier to write react applications and control react rendering optimizations.

+## What is react function component?

 react function components are not pure functions and can never be pure functions.
-Think of them more like a "context" that is established for some part of the DOM that just happens to return HTML builder instructions each time it is called.
+Think of them more like a "context" that is established for some part of the DOM that also returns HTML builder instructions each time it is called.
 If you come from the java Spring world, think of it as a bean factory that knows how to emit render instructions.
+It is better to think of react components not as a function but as an object.

 # Usage

 The libraries are all at the organization `org.ttgoss.js` and available on maven.
-They are no longer available on bintray.

 Include the library in your build: